chamsrut/Postgres-data-modeling-Udacity/README.md

 ## Data Model

-Below you can see the ERD diagram with star schema for this project.
+Below you can see the ERD with star schema for this project.
 I created this picture using https://dbdiagram.io/ website for free.
 The file "ERD.txt" contains the instructions on how to recreate such a diagram directly in the website.

 - Fact table: songplays